lxj616/rebrickr/README.md

       * For animation, if last frame's brickFreqMatrix matches current frame's brickFreqMatrix, save time by just keeping that model around for another frame or duplicating it for the next frame or something
       * Prefer overlapping and staggering over stacking of bricks
       * New feature: SNOT (studs not on top) functionality
+      * Add support for texture maps transferring to materials